 - E-voting is not an option, making proxy voting an attractive alternative option

 From a board’s perspective, proxies can be useful in helping an association reach quorum.
 A quorum is the number of owners who must be present before a meeting can begin.
-The minimum number for each association usually depends on provincial or state law and, the association’s declaration.
+The minimum number for each association usually depends on provincial or state laws, and the association’s governing documents.

 It is common for associations to follow a quorum requirement that falls within the range of 10 – 20%.
 This is often the case for annual meetings.
 If no quorum requirements exist within the association’s governing documents, and there aren’t any state statutes available to provide guidance on the issue, the quorum requirement defaults to 51%.

-Giving owners the option to use a proxy vote can drastically help associations reach quorum, and as a result, decisions can be made without unnecessary delay, and issues can be addressed in a timely manner and boards can get more done for their community when people are engaged.
+Giving owners the option to use a proxy vote can drastically help associations reach quorum, and as a result, decisions can be made without unnecessary delays.
+Furthermore, issues can be addressed in a timely manner and boards can get more done for their community when people are engaged.